yangwithinyin/clamav-cron/README.md

 # Installation and configuration:

-## Use the setup scripts for the intiial install
+## Use the setup scripts for the intial install

 ### Supported Installations